TaylorJi/Event-Finder/README.md

 ## General Info
 This browser based web application to ... (fill this in later)
 * Hi my name is Sangwoo.
 I am excited about this project because....
+* Hi my name is Sam.
+I'm excited about this project because its giving me a chance to do team work and that's great.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS